 Grow by cutting or seed.
 It seeds prolifically from its woody capsules, so dig up and pot on any seedlings that come up around the plant.
 Due to its prolific seeding, it can become a weed in some areas.

 The lemon-scented leaves can be used for teas, leading to the common name of tea tree, and the oils from the leaves are used for essential oils and scents.

-It may not burn very often in its natural habitat but can likely regenerate from seed and epicormic shoots and basal suckering.
+It may not burn very often in its natural habitat but can likely regenerate from seed and epicormic shoots along with basal suckering.

-petersonii – refers to W.J.
+petersonii – named for to W.J.
 Peterson who collected a specimen on Wilsons Peak on the border of NSW and Queensland in January 1905.

 This species in not known to be at risk of extinction in the wild.

 NSW Flora Online (PlantNET) – Leptospermum petersonii profile page

 Australian National Herbarium – Leptospermum petersonii profile page https://www.anbg.gov.au/leptospermum/leptospermum-petersonii.html